CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 ### Content type

 When sending data across the web, we need to specify in the header what the request or response contains.
-To do that, the `content-type` header is used.
+To do that, the `Content-Type` header is used.
 That way the receiver knows what to do with the data received.

-Common content types include
+Common content types include:

 - `text/html` - HTML web page
 - `text/css` - CSS